 Ofcom notes the promotion was preceded by information which alerted viewers to its sexual content and that it was broadcast late in the evening on a channel within the ‘adult' sector of the EPG and it took these factors into account.

-However, while the trailer lasted only one minute forty seconds, it was shown on a loop between repeated listings information and the warning.
+while the trailer lasted only one minute forty seconds, it was shown on a loop between repeated listings information and the warning.
 Therefore the chance that viewers could come across the material unawares was increased.